syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-ExpandedSubProcess.md

 ## Add BPMNNode into BPMNGroup

-To add a [BpmnNodeViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html) into BPMNGroup, you have to define the BpmnNodeViewModel object and add that to nodes collection of the BPMNGroup.
+To add a [BpmnNodeViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html) into BPMNGroup, you have to define the BpmnNodeViewModel object and add that to the nodes collection of the BPMNGroup.

 The following code example explains how to create a BPMN group.